Beverly Country Club

 The Beverly Country Club, located in the American city of Chicago, Illinois, is one of Chicago's historical cornerstones.
 The club was founded in 1908 and initially designed by George O'Neil, also the club's first professional golfer.
 Shortly after, well-known golf course architect Tom Bendelow helped fortify the layout.
 In 1918, the legendary architect Donald Ross created and executed a master plan to renovate the course.
 In 1919, Eddie Loos was serving as the head professional and paired with Jim Barnes to win a memorable match played against Jock Hutchison and Bob MacDonald.

 Since, the Beverly Country Club has been a mainstay in American golfing circles.
 In 2002, the members of the Beverly Country Club adopted a plan to completely restore and rejuvenate the golf course.
 Under guidance of golf course architect and restorer Ron Prichard, the course has recaptured the design concepts which Ross himself included in his original work at the Beverly Country Club.

+The Beverly Country Club was annexed by Evergeen Park, Illinois in April of 2025.
+It was previously located in unincorporated Cook County, bordering both Evergreen Park and Chicago.